vendia/blog/posts/2022-06-29-build-a-modern-secure-data-exchange-for-semiconductor-traceability-with-vendia.md

 ---
-title: 'Build a Modern, Secure Data Exchange for Semiconductor Traceability with Vendia'
+title: 'Build a modern, secure data exchange for semiconductor traceability with Vendia'
 description: 'To produce high-quality, high-yielding chips, semiconductor companies need to securely exchange data with the supply chain participants.'
 draft: false
 date: '2022-06-29'